supervisely-ecosystem/data-commander/README.md

     -   Were marked **as accepted** during review.
     -   Have no remaining labeling jobs with this items in an unfinished status.
 -   Automatically resolves conflicts by renaming conflicting objects with a sequential index.
+-   Automatically creates a backup version for the destination project, allowing you to create a copy of the project at any time with the same state it had after the transfer and run experiments on the exact same data. `Сurrently only for images`

 **Hierarchy of Transfers and Result:**